Our talented staff works with dedication and urgency to advance the Foundation’s mission and make a difference in the lives of chordoma patients.

 Director of Development

 Breanna joined the Foundation in August 2016 with seven years of experience in development in healthcare and social service organizations.
 Most recently Brea was at WakeMed Health & Hospitals in Raleigh, where she served in a variety of capacities ranging from the annual fund to major gifts.
-As the Foundation’s Director of Development, she leads the Foundation’s fundraising efforts to provide sufficient dollars to fund its ambitious plans.
-She is passionate about working with the Foundation’s supporters to make a tangible impact in the lives of those affected by chordoma.
-Brea has a BA in Communication Studies from the University of North Texas, and is currently finishing the Executive MBA program at North Carolina State University.
+As the Foundation’s Director of Development, she leads the Foundation’s efforts to provide sufficient funding for its ambitious plans.
+She is passionate about working with the Foundation’s supporters to make a tangible impact on the lives of those affected by chordoma.
+Brea has a BA in Communication Studies from the University of North Texas and an MBA from North Carolina State University.

 Ask Brea about: Major gift and sponsorship opportunities, making estate gifts, perseverance pledges, corporate giving